Building credit and keeping yours healthy

 Third, creditors want to see that you’ve been managing credit for a long time.
 Your credit history shows how long you have been using credit, how you’ve handled that responsibility, and how responsible you’ve been.
 Establishing a good long history means you’re an old pro at borrowing or managing money and are likely to repay what you borrow.

-Next, your score can also be affected by the mix of credit types you have.
-A good mix will span different types of credit — from a mortgage to credit cards to installment loans like car or cell phone payments, which are repaid over time — and can help you improve your overall score.
+Next, your score may also be affected by the mix of credit types you have.
+A good mix will span different types of credit — from a mortgage to credit cards to installment loans like car payments, which are repaid over time — and can help you improve your overall score.
 This is because it proves you have experience handling a variety of account types instead of having a lot of accounts in just one area.
 And when it comes to balances, lower is always better for your score.

 Lastly, creditors want to know what you’ve been up to lately.
 They’ll look at recently opened accounts and where you’re inquiring about credit.
 Even if you’re relatively new to credit or were just thinking about borrowing, they want to see who gave you credit and when.

 Also, applying for too much credit can be seen as high risk because it looks like you’re desperate for loans.
 Take department stores for instance.
-Doesn’t it seem like they’re always offering you 20% off if you open up a credit card.
+Doesn’t it seem like they’re always offering you 20% off if you open up a credit card?
 Although it could save you some cash right there at the register, think about the possible long-term consequences of opening, and paying for, yet another account.

 The material provided on this website is for informational use only and is not intended for financial or investment advice.
 Bank of America and/or its partners assume no liability for any loss or damage resulting from one's reliance on the material provided.
 Please also note that such material is not updated regularly and that some of the information may not therefore be current.
 Consult with your own financial professional when making decisions regarding your financial or investment management.